GEO9900 – Chemical Processes in Soil and Ground Water

 Recommended previous knowledge

-Physical chemistry/chemical thermodynamics in addition to general knowledge in chemistry, physics and geosciences
+Knowledge in physical chemistry / chemical thermodynamics in addition to general knowledge in chemistry, physics and geosciences.

-Intensive class over three weeks in spring semester.
+Intensive class over three weeks in the spring semester.
 There is an introductory part separated from the core instruction period.
 There are regular class-room teaching and computer exercises.
-There is a literature case study to be presented in class, homework problems to be handed in and an individual modeling project report to be submitted.
+There is a mandatory literature case study to be presented in class, mandatory homework problems to be handed in and an individual modelling project report to be submitted.

 We reserve the right to change the teaching form and examination of the course in semesters where 5 or fewer students have been admitted.